Joplin, Missouri: Tourism

+Joplin's local heritage, including its mining heritage, is celebrated by the Joplin History and Mineral Museum in Schifferdecker Park.
+The museum contains wings dedicated to (a) local history, and (b) the minerals of the world, particularly those found during the era of lead and zinc mining in Southwest Missouri and the Tri-State Region.
+An outdoor display near the museum features used mining equipment used for production in the Joplin region, including pieces of heavy machinery.

-The Ghost Light or Spooklight, a mysterious orb spotted by locals and tourists, is also located in the region around Joplin.
+The Ghost Light or Spooklight, a mysterious orb supposedly spotted by locals and tourists, is also located in the region around Joplin.

 Geography

 Joplin is the center of what is regionally known as the Four State Area: Oklahoma, Arkansas, Missouri, and Kansas.
 Joplin is located north of I-44, its passage to the west into Oklahoma.
 In recent years, the residential development of Joplin has spread north to Webb City.
-The historic now-decommissioned U.S. Route 66 passes through Joplin, as 7th Street.
+Route 66 (formerly US 66) passes through Joplin, as 7th Street.

 The city is drained by Joplin, Turkey, Silver and Shoal creeks.

 According to the United States Census Bureau, the city has a total area of 35.68 sqmi, of which 35.56 sqmi is land and 0.12 sqmi is water.

 Neighborhoods

 Roanoke, Arbor Hills, Blendville, Gateway Drive, Iron Gates, Eastmorland, Midway, Murphysburg, North Heights, Oak Pointe, Royal Heights, Silver Creek, Sunnyvale, Sunset Ridge, Westberry Square, and Cedar Ridge are among the many neighborhoods in Joplin.